Leave of Absence & Deferment

 If I have never attended college, and need to register for classes before my leave is over, how can I do that?

-In order to register for classes, you will first need to attend SOAR (Student Orientation, Advising, and Registration).
+In order to register for classes, you will first need to attend SOAR (Student Orientation and Registration), or complete online SOAR.
 You can find more detailed information at www.usu.edu/soar

 When you submit your request, you will receive an automated email from email@example.com stating that your request has been received.
 You can be certain your request has been processed when you receive a second confirmation email from our office that your request has been approved.

-You should file your Leave of Absence or Deferment request once you know your leave and return dates.
+You should file your Leave of Absence or Deferment request once you have received your call and know your leave and return dates.

 What happens if I have already been gone for three semesters and submit another Leave of Absence request?

-If you have already met the maximum three semesters and file for another leave, your request will be processed as a complete withdrawal from the university, and you will need to reapply for admission.
+If you have already met the maximum three semesters and file for another leave, your request will be processed as a complete withdrawal from the university, requiring you to reapply for admission.